-The holiday known as St. Patrick’s Day is much more than just rowdy leprechauns and even rowdier parades – March 17th celebrates the life of an actual man whose exemplary deeds and actions elevated him to sainthood.
+The holiday known as St. Patrick’s Day is much more than just rowdy leprechauns and even rowdier parade goers – March 17th celebrates the life of an actual man whose exemplary deeds and actions elevated him to sainthood.

 Hibernophile.
 Celtophile.
 Gallophile.